Display an NFT

 By default, the image will have a purple background and have a frame with a pulsating emissive texture around it.
 You can set the following properties to better match the style of the NFT and the scene:

-: Determines the back side of the model, and also the background of the image in case the NFT image has transparency.style
+color: Determines the back side of the model, and also the background of the image in case the NFT image has transparency.style: Selects a frame model from an enum of several predetermined options.
+Use a value from the enumNftFrameType, which contains a list of all available styles.

 const shapeComponent = new NftShape(